View courses in

 ENG BE 696: Advanced Deployment of Biomedical Innovations

-This three-credit course is complementary to BE 695 Advanced Biomedical Design and Development and provides an opportunity for SMG Health Sector Management graduate students to work directly with graduate engineering students to develop technical, economic, and commercial implementation plans for medical technologies developed in BE 695.
+This three-credit course is complementary to BE 695 Advanced Biomedical Design and Development and provides an opportunity for QST Health Sector Management graduate students to work directly with graduate engineering students to develop technical, economic, and commercial implementation plans for medical technologies developed in BE 695.
 The course has limited enrollment and is restricted to SMG Health Sector MBA students.
 There are no prerequisites.
 Permission of instructor is required.

 ENG BE 700: Advanced Topics in Biomedical Engineering